-At the Annual General Meeting of Raiffeisen Bank International AG ("RBI") to be held on June 20th, 2012, in item 8 of the agenda, the Management Board of RBI shall be granted the authority to acquire or, as the case may be, redeem own shares of the company in accordance with sec.
+At the Annual General Meeting of Raiffeisen Bank International AG ("RBI") to be held on 16 June 2016, in item 7 of the agenda, the Management Board of RBI shall be granted the authority to acquire or, as the case may be, redeem own shares of the company in accordance with sec.
 65 para.
 1 sub-para.
-8 of the Stock Corporation Act.
+8 as well as para.
+1a and para.
+1b of the Stock Corporation Act.

-The portion of own shares to be acquired and already acquired may not exceed 10% of the thencurrent share capital of the company, whereas this shall also include the own shares acquired or, as the case may be, to be acquired in accordance with sec.
-65 para.
-1, sub-paragraphs 1, 4 and 7 of the Stock Corporation Act.
+The portion of own shares to be acquired and already acquired may not exceed 10% of the thencurrent share capital of the company.

-As the lowest consideration for the acquisition of own shares, EUR 1 (one) per share is proposed, and as the highest consideration to be paid upon repurchase, a value is proposed which may not be higher than 10% above the average unweighted stock exchange closing price of the 10 trading days preceding the exercise of this authorisation.
+As the lowest consideration for the acquisition of own shares, EUR 1.- per share is proposed, and as the highest consideration to be paid upon repurchase, a value is proposed which may not be higher than 10% above the average unweighted stock exchange closing price of the 10 trading days preceding the exercise of this authorisation.

-This authorisation shall be valid for 30 months as from the date of adopting the resolution at the General Meeting and shall replace the authorisation issued in this respect at the General Meeting of July 8th, 2010 to repurchase and/or use own shares, which is limited in its validity to a term of 30 months as from the date of this General Meeting.
+This authorisation shall be valid for 30 months as from the date of adopting the resolution at the General Meeting, thus until 15 December 2018, and shall replace the authorisation issued in this respect at the General Meeting of 4 June 2014 to repurchase and/or use own shares, which is limited in its validity to a term of 30 months as from the date of this General Meeting.

 The acquisition of own shares shall only be permissible if the company is capable of forming the reserve for own shares as prescribed by sec.
 225 para.
-5 of the Commercial Code (UGB) without the net assets falling short of the share capital and any tied reserve required by law or the Articles of Association.
+5 of the Austrian Code of Enterprises (Unternehmensgesetzbuch) without the net assets falling short of the share capital and any tied reserve required by law or the Articles of Association.
 The issue price of any and all shares issued has been paid up in full.